-If you’re experiencing these symptoms, please make an appointment for an exam.
+If you’re experiencing these symptoms, please make an appointment for a pelvic examination.
 In most cases, cervical myomas can be diagnosed with a pelvic exam.
 Your doctor can also use a transvaginal ultrasound to help diagnose the problem.

 At your appointment, your doctor may also want to run additional diagnostic tests to evaluate the condition.